zhanghaoyu9931/KuafuPrimer/README.md

 1. `Model_data/Silva_ref_data/silva.nr_v138_1.align`
 2. `Model_data/Silva_ref_data/silva.nr_v138_1.tax`

-Other dataset files the KuafuPrimer requires are provided in Zenodo website, and user needs to download and put them in the directory `Model_data/Silva_ref_data/`.
+Other dataset files the KuafuPrimer requires are provided in the Zenodo (10.5281/zenodo.13829178), and user needs to download and put them in the directory `Model_data/Silva_ref_data/`.
 The script to produce these files is in the `DataProcess_and_InsilicoEvaluation.ipynb`.

 There are some tool requirements before running the KuafuPrimer：